 I RECENTLY RECEIVED a comment from a reader of another blog I write, stating that she didn't believe patriarchy was such a menace in America.
 I read the comment, took a deep breath, and pondered on the gentlest possible way to dispel that notion without mailing her a dossier of statistics.
 Turns out I didn't have to wait too long or look too far.
 Consider this latest addition

-Patriarchy–which encompasses culturally accepted attitudes toward the abuse of women–is robust and kicking, and not going away anytime soon.
+Patriarchy--which encompasses culturally accepted attitudes toward the abuse of women--is robust and kicking, and not going away anytime soon.
 Thankfully, neither are some sensible people who find it offensive

 in the Indian news earlier this year, that went viral prior to publication because it showed scantily clad women gagged and bound in the trunk of the car the ad agency was hoping to sell.
 Ford, the car manufacturer, has since apologized and several people associated with the copy's creation at JWT were fired.
 Obviously, we have a long way to go before the message of inappropriateness sinks into all the thick skulls of the world.